-- 1. Shipborne radars that operate off the coast, or within certain harbor areas, that are protected from co-channel CBRS operations in the 3550-3650 MHz band. - 2.
+- 1. Shipborne radars that operate off the coast, or within certain harbor areas, that are protected from co-channel CBRS operations in the 3550-3650 MHz band.
+In some harbor areas, they are also protected from out-of-band (OOB) CBRS emissions below 3550 MHz. - 2.
 Land-based radars at specific locations that are protected from co-channel CBRS operations in some or all of the 3550-3700 MHz band.
 At some sites, land-based radars are protected from OOB CBRS emissions below 3550 MHz.